ChrisLauinger77/gnome-shell-extension-HeadsetControl/README.md

 Follow the instructions at https://github.com/Sapd/HeadsetControl/ for building the binary and note down the path to it.

-You can test the helper application manually via headsetcontrol -b -c, this should print the current battery level to the console if your headset is supported.
+You can test the helper application manually via headsetcontrol -b, this should print the current battery level to the console if your headset is supported.

+Make sure you have gnome-icon-theme package installed.

-### 1 click install from E.G.O:
+# 1 click install from E.G.O:

 https://extensions.gnome.org/extension/5823/headsetcontrol/